 Join the best and brightest who have gained both the knowledge and practical skills necessary to leverage the power of data in the medication use process.
-This residency offers experiences across the Vizient expanse, giving you the opportunity to develop a comprehensive understanding on the use of informatics in making decisions.
+This residency offers experiences across the Vizient enterprise, giving you the opportunity to develop a comprehensive understanding of the use of informatics in making decisions.
 A variety of experiences in leadership, advanced programming and database management will propel you toward becoming a leader in the informatics realm.

 You'll finish the residency with:

 - A more expansive view of how informatics enables you to leverage data effectively in the evolving medication use process

 - A comprehensive understanding of the use of informatics from a clinical perspective